juanigsrz/min_deque/README.md

 # op_deque
 An enhanced deque data structure, implemented on C++.
-This deque is capable of calculating the result of applying some function f to all the elements on the deque and answering it efficiently.
+This deque is capable of answering, in amortized O(F) time, the result of applying some function F to all the elements in the deque.

-Definitions are provided on *op_deque.h*, and the implementation on *op_deque.cpp*.

 ## Use
 First, include the op_deque with `#include "op_deque.cpp"`

-To instantiate a new op_deque, use `op_deque<T, F> Name;`:
+To instantiate a new op_deque, use `op_deque<T, F> Name;`

-`T` is the type of the elements in the deque,
+- `T` is the type of the elements in the deque

-`F` is a commutative and associative functor with arity 2,
+- `F` is a commutative and associative functor with arity 2

-`Name` is the name of your instance.
+- `Name` is the name of your instance.

 ## Basic methods
 Method name     | Description